-It is attackers, not victims of rape, who should be shamed
+It Is Attackers, Not Victims Of Rape, Who Should Be Shamed

 Dina Smailova, survivor of gang rape, decided to break her silence 25 years after the attack.
 Today, she leads the national movement against sexual violence in Kazakhstan.

-“When I was twenty, I was raped by a group of my classmates after our friend's wedding.
-My mother didn’t even try to listen to me…she said I had shamed the family and rented an apartment for me on the outskirts of the city.
+“When I was 20, I was raped by a group of my classmates after our friend’s wedding.
+My mother didn’t even try to listen to me… she said I had shamed the family and rented an apartment for me on the outskirts of the city.
 For 25 years, my rape stayed a secret.
 For 25 years, I trembled, silently, every time I heard about rape; I lost ties with relatives and close friends, and resented my mother for turning her back on me.

-Last year, after years of counselling, I broke my silence.
+Last year, after years of counseling, I broke my silence.
 When I posted my story on Facebook, I immediately started receiving comments and private messages from thousands of women, who were harassed, raped or beaten up.
 I realized that my mission in life was to help women in Kazakhstan end this terrible violence.

 UN Women in Kazakhstan gave me all the support I needed at the time—trainings, meetings with other activists, meeting with government officials.
 For the first time in Kazakhstan, we started talking openly about the issue, at the highest levels of the government and in the remote villages and towns, where we organized public awareness events.